The Feministisation of Politics in Municipalist Organisations

 1. Who they are

-This project addresses feminizing politics as a sine qua non condition for radical democracy was presented to FundAction by a group of municipalist organizations within the Fearless Cities movement which, according to their own definition, is “an informal network of municipalist organisations aimed at promoting the radicalisation of democracy by following a municipalist political strategy and putting local politics at the centre of the political debate”.
-The project was joined by members of Barcelona en Comú, Marea Atlántica in A Coruña and Madrid129 (Spain), L’Asilo – Massa Critica in Napoli (Italy), Zagreb JE NAS (Croatia) and Ne da(vi)mo Beograd (Serbia).
+This project addresses feminizing politics as a sine qua non condition for radical democracy was presented to FundAction by European organisations part of an informal network of municipalist organisations aimed at promoting the radicalisation of democracy by following a municipalist political strategy and putting local politics at the centre of the political debate.
+The project was developed together with members of Marea Atlántica in A Coruña and Madrid129 (Spain), L’Asilo – Massa Critica in Napoli (Italy), Zagreb JE NAS (Croatia) and Ne da(vi)mo Beograd (Serbia).

 2. What they did